OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

     Note:
     * The methods you select overwrite previously consumed methods for the service.
 Be sure to select all methods you want to consume, even if they haven't changed.
-    * The following settings are NOT overridden:
+    * The following settings are NOT overridden when you refresh:
         * Basic authentication
         * Advanced settings (Date Format, On Before Request and On After Response)
         * HTTP headers